zenobio93/seat-docs/docs/admin_guides/squads.md

 ### Manual

 Manual squads need end user action, called an application.
-Then flow of manual squad depends on it's been moderated or not.
+Then flow of manual squad depends on it's is being moderated or not.

 In case the squad is not moderated, the end user will become a member of that squad as soon as he applied to it.
 Otherwise, his application will need a review.